Faith Stowers Has Forgiven Stassi Schroeder And Kristen Doute, But Claims Apology Was More Of A Statement

 Faith Stowers has forgiven Stassi Schroeder and Kristen Doute for the way they treated her after learning she had slept with Jax Taylor, who was dating his now-wife and their longtime friend, Brittany Cartwright, years ago.

 During a June 10 interview with E!
-News, the former Vanderpump Rules star said that while what the women put her through, which included an attempt to turn her into police for crimes she didn’t commit, was quite hard for her to cope with, she’s decided to forgive them and move forward with her life.
+News, the former Vanderpump Rules star said that while what the women put her through — which allegedly included an attempt to turn her in to police for crimes she didn’t commit — was quite hard for her to cope with, she’s decided to forgive them and move forward with her life.

 “As a Christian, as a God-fearing woman, I do forgive them,” Faith shared.

-According to Faith, she hopes that after offering public apologies to her earlier this week, Stassi and Kristen will both take their firing as a learning lesson and educate themselves about what is and isn’t appropriate behavior.
+According to Faith, she hopes that after offering public apologies to her earlier this week, Stassi and Kristen will both take their firing as a learning experience and educate themselves about what is and isn’t appropriate behavior.
 She also said she hopes the women will use their privilege to better the world, rather than tear people down as they tried to do to her.

-While Faith has forgiven Stassi and Kristen and moved on, she made it clear that she was not impressed by the public apologies they offered days ago on their Instagram page.
+While Faith has forgiven Stassi and Kristen and moved on, she made it clear that she was not impressed by the apologies they offered days ago on their Instagram pages.
 In fact, she felt that in releasing an apology on a public platform, rather than reaching out to her privately first, they were simply making a statement.

 “It’s not really an apology.
 It’s a statement.
 I think it would have been a lot better if it was something personal because for me, it was a personal attack,” she explained.